LearnOnDemandSystems/docs/lod/home-landing-pages/vm-lab-development-landing.md

 - [**Custom UUID on VMware Virtual Machines**](/lod/uuid.md) - Assign a custom unique ID to a virtual machine hosted on a VMware host.

+* [**Differencing Disk Capture**](/lod/capture-differencing-disks.md) - Capture differencing disks from a running lab, to store changes made on the virtual machine in the lab.

 * [**Differencing Disk Rollback**](/lod/differencing-disks.md) - Rollback differencing disks to a previous configuration or add differencing disks back to a disk chain after they have been removed.

 * [**Docker Support**](/lod/docker.md) - Supported Docker configurations.